emmaphamlet/Product-Management-University-Project/Current-State-Analysis.md

-Global State University (GSU), is large public research institution with approximately 45,000 students.
-For an institution of this scale, an efficient, user-friendly, and reliable registration system is critical to maintaining student success and ensuring smooth academic operations.
+Global State University (GSU), is a large public research university with approximately 45,000 students.
+For such a large institution, an easy-to-use, effective, and dependable registration system is of the highest priority in maintaining student success and ensuring smooth academic operation.

-However, currently, GSU is facing issues with their outdated registration system.
+But currently, GSU is facing problems with their outdated registration system.

-The system was initially developed in the early 2000s and was not designed to support the needs of a diverse and modern academic environment.
+The system was originally developed in the early 2000s and was not designed to fit the needs of a diverse and modern academic environment.

-The University's present-day course registration system encounters many obstacles because of the lack of integration management among the different departments of the university and the datedness of the legacy system.
-This adds another layer of complexity and fragility to the course registration process.
-Specifically, it makes it challenging to:
+The University's present course registration system is impaired by various problems owing to the lack of integration management within the different departments of the university and the datedness of the legacy system.
+This adds yet another layer of weakness and complexity to the process of enrolling in the courses.
+Specifically, it makes the following things difficult:

-- Provide students with accurate and real-time updates
+-
-- Support international students with visa compliance tracking
+- Enabling monitoring of compliance with visa requirements for international students
-- Handle peak registration periods without facing system crashes or a decline in performance
+- Dealing with peak registration periods without suffering system crashes or a decrease in performance

 **Impact**
-The constraints of the current registration system have became more prominent over the years as student populations have developed.
-These implications have long-lasting consequences:
+The constraints of the current registration system have become increasingly apparent as time has passed and student bodies have changed.
+These consequences have far-reaching implications:

-- Academic advisors lack the sufficient tools to view student academic profiles, which prevents them from effectively providing guidance
+- Academic advisors lack the proper tools to view student academic profiles, which hinders their ability to offer guidance effectively
-- Students continuously face delays and crashes which implicates their ability to plan and register for courses
+- Students are constantly exposed to delays and crashes that negatively impacts the trajectory of their course planning and registration.
+Students face delays, system crashes, which complicates course planning and registration.
+According to EDUCAUSE (2024), student-facing technology should enable intuitive, mobile-friendly interactions that support academic success.
-- Administrative staff struggle to oversee course capacities, waitlists, and overrides due to manual processes
+- Administrative staff have challenges dealing with course capacities, waitlists, and overrides due to manual processes

-Key challenges faced include:
+Key challenges are:

-- No multi-language support for international students
+- No multi-language functionality for international students
-- Minimal integration with other crucial academic departments, like financial aid services, student support systems, and academic planning
+- Minimal integration with other key academic departments, including financial aid services, student support systems, and academic planning
-- Insufficient reporting tools to track student success and identify at-risk students
+- A lack of reporting tools to track student success and identify at-risk students
-- Poor mobile responsiveness and little accessibility for students with disabilities
+- Poor mobile responsiveness and low accessibility for disabled students

 **Stakeholders Impacted**
-GSU's deficient course registration system directly impacts multiple stakeholders:
+GSU's poor course registration system has negative impacts on many stakeholders:

+- Students, unnecessarily facing registration problems, which could result in unwarranted stress and graduation delay
+- Faculty and advisors, who lack the necessary tools and visibility to efficiently help students thrive academically
+- IT and administrative staff, who face inefficiencies and burdens in the maintenance behind course registration

+**The Need for Action**